 Takata Airbag Recalls

 The first recalls of Takata airbags were announced by the U.S. Department of Transportation (USDOT) on May 19, 2015.
-Although the recall was technically a voluntary action by the Takata and its partner automakers, it came after a lot of pressure from USDOT.
-There were 11 vehicle brands in this initial Takata airbag recall.
-Approximately 34 million airbags were affected by the recall.
+Although the recall was technically a voluntary action by the Takata Corporation and its partner automakers, it came after a lot of pressure from USDOT.
+There were 11 vehicle brands and 34 million vehicles initially affected by the recall.

 |Daimler Trucks North America (Sterling Bullet)|